cadre/tcomb-builder/docs/builder.md

 `setValidation` runs client-side validation on the form, `setError` is best used to set errors returned by the API directly onto the form.
 By default, `.setError` also sets hasError to true if `error` is truthy and false otherwise.
-You can disable this behavior by passing in the `autoHasError` option in the config object.
+You can disable this behavior by passing in the `overrideHasError` option in the config object.

 ### Example